 And don’t ignore your indoor air, which the Environmental Protection Agency (EPA) states may hold more pollutants than outdoor air.
 Consider installing HEPA filters in your air conditioning system or getting portable units, and decorate with house plants that may help to clean the air.
 For a list of top indoor air “scrubbers,” click here.

-Dr. Clifford Bassett, allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (www.allergyreliefnyc.com; Twitter @allergyreliefny).
-He is also on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City.
+Dr. Clifford Bassett, allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (Allergyreliefnyc.com; Twitter @allergyreliefny).
+He is on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City and is also the author of The New Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.

 *For more on the study referenced see this page.Submit a Question View all posts by this medical expert.